Eye Movement Desensitization and Reprocessing Therapy (EMDR) is primarily used in treating trauma that led to your addiction.

 Phase 6: Understanding Negative Emotions

 In phase 6, the client goes on to identify the negative emotions and physical sensations that resulted from the event.
 Negative emotions include the feelings of anxiety, fear, sadness, depression, lack of hope, distress, and more.
 Physical sensations that result from these negative emotions include headaches, chest tightening, trembling, difficult breathing or swallowing and more.
 During this phase the client will identify their negative emotions and work with the therapist to come up with solutions for each emotion.

 Being mindful of your self worth and your progress is a key factor in EMDR therapy.
 The client may be asked to keep a log of their behaviors and thoughts between each session.
 In this phase, the client will work on finding closure by analyzing any recurring patterns, their ability to address these patterns, and anything else they may still need to work on.

 Phase 8 is the final stage of EMDR therapy where clients examine their progress and make plans for the future.
 During this phase the client and therapist will work together and analyze the patients progress.
 If needed, EMDR therapy can continue on after this phase.
 The overall goal is that each patient has their own set of new coping skills designed to eliminate any negative behaviors or thoughts without the use of substances.

 EMDR therapy is a great way to help your brain and body heal from any traumatic experiences.
 Individuals will learn a new way of coping without drugs or alcohol, and heal their brain’s ability to function.
 When emotional scars are healed, it allows you to be able to truly live and enjoy your life again.

-The Recovery Team offers EMDR therapy for those struggling with mental health trauma and substance abuse addiction.
+The Recovery Team offers EMDR therapy and drug rehab in Florida for those struggling with mental health trauma and substance abuse addiction.
 We want to help you or a loved one recover from your traumas today.
 We look forward to hearing from you!